erjiale/flixster/README.md

 GIF created with [Recordit] (https://recordit.co).

 ### Notes
-I had some trouble with leveraging Auto Layout as it would not work for bigger size screen iPhones such as iPhone 8 Plus, or iPhone 11 Pro.
+I had some trouble with leveraging Auto Layout as it would not work for bigger size screen iPhones such as iPhone 8 Plus, or iPhone 11 Pro, but managed to solve the problem caused by some vertical constraint conflicts.